Skip to main content

 PRM006Group must have at least one tool

-PRM007No duplicate prompt names within a group
+PRM007No duplicate skill names within a group

-PRM008Filename must match prompt name
+PRM008Filename must match skill name